AGRINFO AGRINFO logo

 • be correctly identified.

-The Regulation also introduces restrictions on the use of plastic packaging for small quantities of fresh fruit and vegetables.
+The Regulation (Art.
+25) also forbids the use of plastic packaging (for example, nets, bags, trays, containers) for quantities of fresh fruit and vegetables below 1.5 kg.

 Sustainability requirements

 • The presence of substances of concern in packaging must be minimised.
-The sum of concentration levels of lead, cadmium, mercury, and hexavalent chromium must not exceed 100 mg/kg (Art.
-5).
+The sum of concentration levels of lead, cadmium, mercury, and hexavalent chromium must not exceed 100 mg/kg (currently a requirement under Directive 94/62/EC).

-• By mid-2027, packaging must not contain concentrations of polyfluorinated alkyl substances (PFAS) higher than the levels presented in Table 1 below (Art.
-5).
+• From 12 August 2026, food contact packaging must not contain concentrations of PFAS higher than the levels shown in Table 1.

-• By 2030, packaging must be reduced to the minimum volume/weight needed to ensure its functionality.
-Unnecessary layers of packaging must be avoided (Art.
-9).
+From 1 January 2030, packaging must be reduced to the minimum volume/weight needed to ensure its functionality.
+Unnecessary layers of packaging must be avoided.

 Conformity assessment

 Packaging manufacturers must complete an internal control procedure to ensure that all the sustainability requirements are met (Art.
-33 and Annex VII).
-Packaging manufacturers must provide technical documentation to demonstrate conformity with the requirements, including an analysis of the risk of non-conformity, and draw up a declaration of conformity (model declaration in Annex VIII).
+38 and Annex VII).
+Packaging manufacturers must provide technical documentation to demonstrate conformity with the requirements, including an analysis of the risk of non-conformity, and draw up a declaration of conformity (Art.
+39 model declaration in Annex VIII).
+Suppliers of packaging components have to provide the information and documentation necessary for the manufacturer to prove the conformity of the packaging and the packaging materials (Art.
+16).
 This information must be passed along the supply chain.

-• for reusable packaging, label showing its reusability, with QR codes to track materials and give information on reusability and collection points
+• for reusable packaging (from 12 February 2029), a label showing its reusability (QR codes can be added to provide more information on reusability and collection points).

-The Commission will adopt further rules on specifications for labelling by the end of 2025.
+The Commission will adopt further rules on specifications for labelling, including harmonised labels to be used, and methodologies.

 • general description of the packaging and intended use

-• design and manufacturing drawings and schemes of components, etc.
+• design and manufacturing drawings and materials of components

 • description of how assessments have been carried out for packaging recyclability, minimisation, and reusability

-Packaging must be identifiable.
-It must bear a type, batch, or serial number allowing identification, or this must be provided in a document accompanying the packaged product (Art.
-13).
-Manufacturers must clearly indicate on the packaging, or via a QR code or other data carrier, their name, registered trade name or trade mark, postal address, and (where available) electronic contact address.
+Manufacturers must clearly indicate on the packaging (or via a QR code or other data carrier) their name, registered trade name or trade mark, postal address, and (where available) electronic contact address.

-The Regulation specifies some uses of packaging that will not be permitted from 2030 (Art.
-22, Annex V).
-This includes a ban on single use plastic packaging for quantities of fresh fruit and vegetables <1.5 kg.
-EU Member States can establish national exemptions to this rule if there is a demonstrated need for such plastic packaging, for example for food safety reasons, to maintain the quality of produce, or to separate organic and non-organic fruit and vegetables.
+Some uses of packaging will not be permitted from 2030 (Annex V).
+This includes a ban on single use plastic packaging for quantities of fresh fruit and vegetables <1.5 kg, such as nets, bags, trays, and containers.

 Why?